All children and people with autism,

 Lighten the burden on parents and professionals

-The mobile app that enables autonomy for children and adults suffering from cognitive and mental disorders
+The mobile app that enables autonomy for all children and people with cognitive and mental disorders

 WatcHelp will program a series of step by step tasks.
 The instructions come in the form of text, pictures or pictograms on a connected watch that vibrates to alert the users.
 They will respond in one click to instantly inform parents or professionals that they have received and followed the instructions.